UoL-SignalProcessingGroup/blue-pebble/README.md

     The best approach is to add the directory containing the executable to your system's PATH environment variable.
 This allows Nereus and other programs to find it automatically.

-* **Option B: Place in Project Directory** Alternatively, you can copy the executable into the `nereus/models/bellhop/` directory of this project.
+* **Option B: Place in Project Directory** Alternatively, you can copy the executable directly into the `nereus/models/propagation/` directory of this project.
 Note that you will need to do this manually, and the file will not be tracked by Git.

 The Bellhop model will now function correctly.